lmkr/cpncourse/README.md

-# CPN Course
+# Coloured Petri Nets and CPN Tools Course

-Material for course on Coloured Petri Nets and CPN Tools Course
+Material for course on Coloured Petri Nets and CPN Tools.